About me

 A particularly formative experience was performing at the Salzburg Festival with the Konzertvereinigung Wiener Staatsopernchor, where I had the opportunity to work under the baton of Riccardo Muti and Mariss Jansons.

 Since 2016, I have been a member of the professional chorus ensemble at the Landestheater Linz, where I have appeared on stage in numerous opera productions and have also performed as a soloist.
-To date, I have participated in around fifty productions.
+To date, I have participated in around fifty productions including opera, operetta and musical theatre.

 This many years of practical experience as a singer strongly informs my teaching, as I know the demands, joys, and challenges of a life in music from firsthand experience.